Knowbury: St Paul's Church, Knowbury

+In 2019 a public meeting resolved to keep the church open, but with fewer services and more community functions.

 The church is grade II listed.
 The churchyard contains the graves of 4 war dead, two British Army soldiers and an airman of World War I and an airman of World War II.
 Outside the church is the grade II listed War Memorial in form of a granite obelisk.